Frequently Asked Questions

 For existing entrances being newly paved or repaved be sure to follow the following installation requirements.
 Plates 8 and 9 are typical for most county roadways outside municipalities.
 For general questions or site specific requirements contact the Bureau of Roads at 410-386-6717.

 No, unless construction or repairs involving structural elements is needed to enlarge openings or to repair structural damage.
-Bedroom windows should meet the egress opening requirements and tempered glass should be installed in the proper locations as outlined in the code.
+Bedroom windows are required to meet the emergency egress opening requirements to the maximum extent feasible within the current opening and tempered glass in the proper locations as outlined in the code.

 All plumbing work requires a permit.
 A permit is also required for the replacement of shower and tub diverters, tub or shower units, and for complete kitchen and bathroom remodeling.